-In years gone by content writers and copywriters also proofread their own work.
-Today, this is not so much the case.
+Years of experience reveal freelance remote content writers made it their job to proofread their own work.
+Today, this isn’t so much the case.

 1. Cambridge Proofreading LLC

-Cambridge Proofreading LLC is a company that provides expert proofreading and editing services in various subjects which can be grouped into five categories:
+Cambridge Proofreading LLC is a company that provides expert remote proofreader jobs in various subjects which include:

 - business and economics